0x90JMP/0x90JMP.github.io/blog/pythonAesXor/readme.md

 byte[] buf = new byte[685] { 0xfc,0x48,0x83,0xe4,0xf0,0xe8,0xcc,0x00,0x00,0x00,0x41,0x51,0x41,0x50,0x52 }
 ```

-The code, then uses GetprocessesByName and retrives an array of process components.
-The OpenProcess function, then gets a handle to the requested process, in this case it's notepad.
+The code then uses GetprocessesByName and retrieves an array of process components.
+The OpenProcess function then gets a handle to the requested process, in this case it's notepad.
 VirtualAllocEx, allocates memory in the notepad process, along with the type of memory and sets the memory protection to 'PAGE_EXECUTE_READWRITE' (0x40).
 WriteProcessMemory then writes the shell code contained inside the buf byte array, into the allocated memory.
-CreateRemoteThread, then creates a thread that runs in notepads virtual address space, executing the shell code.
+CreateRemoteThread, then creates a thread that runs in notepad's virtual address space, executing the shell code.

 ```csharp
 Process processName = Process.GetProcessesByName("notepad")[0];